-Eric Heins is the president of CTA.
-With the launch of the new CTAInvest website, we sat down with him to talk about his own experience with financial planning, the financial pressures facing educators, and how little things can make a big difference.
+Eric Heins is the former president of CTA.
+With the launch of the CTAInvest website, we sat down with him to talk about his own experience with financial planning, the financial pressures facing educators, and how little things can make a big difference.

 Q. Can you tell us a little about yourself and what you did before becoming CTA president?

 I am an immigrant from the Netherlands.
 My father was a minister and the whole family moved to the United States.
 I went to college here in California and when I started out in my career, I was working in a totally different field–I worked for a large retail company.
 I was miserable in that job, and when I was 30 years old, I wanted to make a change.

 A friend of mine knew I loved working with kids and suggested I become a teacher.
 I took that advice and went back to school to get my teaching credential.
 It was the greatest decision I could have made.
 I started teaching K–5th grade.

 Q. How did you become more involved with CTA?